Table of contents

 Any good piece of writing is incomplete without matching graphics or pictures.
-Designing images that properly align with what your blog post is saying can take 30-45 minutes on average.
+Designing images and creative logos that properly align with what your blog post is saying can take 30-45 minutes on average.
 This time can increase or decrease based on the number of images you're planning to include or the type of blog post you're writing.

 Formatting makes your blog eye-friendly, thus increasing its readability.
 It involves taking care of headlines, breaking paragraphs, positioning the designs accurately in the blog, including external and internal links, etc. This can occupy almost 30-45 minutes.
 So make sure you have an excellent blog format that humans and search engines love.

 Quick tip - Have a look at this ultimate guide to format your blog post to perfection.

 Grammar and plagiarism check